 We’re not talking about cash bonuses here.
 While monetary rewards might give employees a small burst of excitement, it can feel awkward bragging about a cash bonus in front of coworkers.

-But a recognition program that offers experiential rewards for employees—whether that’s watching an epic sunrise on a hot air balloon ride or catching that first wave during a surf lesson—provide organic opportunities for conversations (and even sharing a photo or two!).
+But a recognition program, such as spot awards, that offers experiential rewards for employees—whether that’s watching an epic sunrise on a hot air balloon ride or catching that first wave during a surf lesson—provide organic opportunities for conversations (and even sharing a photo or two!).